 Bonus tip that works well for CPM optimization:

 • A/B Testing: The current CPM that you record in your Campaign is heavily influenced by your insertion order historical data.
 On DV360, “Bid Shading” algorithms analyze your past winning bids to predict the lowest possible price needed to secure a specific inventory.
 Historically, if you have a track record of winning bids at a lower price, the DSP will optimize your bids to maintain that efficiency without sacrificing performance.
-So always run an A/B test on DV360 and a brand lift study to test which type of creative or audience works for your Campaign and try to run similar creatives or audiences to improve CPM.
+Always run an A/B test on DV360 and a brand lift study to determine which creative or audience type works best for your Campaign, and run similar creatives or audiences to improve CPM.

 Note: Another thing to note about Bid Shading is that it is specifically designed for First-Price Auctions.
 In this type of auction, you pay exactly what you bid.
 If you don’t have a bid shading concept in place, you might bid $20 for a slot that could have been won for $10.00.
 Platforms such as DV360 use your insertion order historical data to “shade” that $20.00 bid down to something closer to the market value to protect your margins.